tonyboutwell/Quantum-Pathways/README.md

 ### 7. Conclusion

 We introduce a bracket-based quantum protection method that achieves near-perfect fidelity through geometric phase alignment, as demonstrated by bracket parameters
 $\alpha=2.3074,\ \beta=1.3934,\ \gamma=-0.9259,\ \phi=1.7644,\ r_z=0.0003,\ r_y=2.5472$.
 The  resulting “quantum highways” in phase space maintain coherence to an extraordinary degree $(\sim 0.999958 \text{ fidelity})$, pointing to fundamental geometric structures in quantum mechanics that preserve states without active error correction.
+Recent random-parameter trials further confirm the existence of a family of bracket solutions with perfect fidelity, underscoring the robust nature of these highways and the underlying symmetries.